Sh3b0/DevOps/docs/4-CI.md

 ### 3.2.
 NodeJS App

-- Navigate to `app_nodejs/jenkins` and run `docker-compose up` to run the Jenkins server.
+- Navigate to `jenkins` directory and run `docker-compose up` to run the Jenkins server.
 - Use the password from the command line to access the UI at http://localhost:8080
 - Set up and configure the necessary plugins for credentials, git, nodejs, and docker.
+- Create a multibranch pipeline.
 - Write `Jenkinsfile` to install dependencies, run server, run tests, then login and push image to DockerHub.
 - Configure Jenkins to find `Jenkinsfile` by path and run workflow on pushes to the `main` branch with included region set to `app_nodejs` directory.
 - To trigger builds automatically, a webhook should be used.